CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 In the planning phase, the foundations are laid for efficient, well-secured IT cabling.
 The starting point is a requirements analysis, which assesses the current demand and provides an outlook on upcoming developments including the IT cabling impact assessment in the institution (see INF.4.M2 Cable Management Planning and INF.4.M4 IT Requirements Analysis) -Cabling).

 Based on this requirement planning, the network structure is determined and fitted into the building.
 The mechanical and electrical properties of the wiring are largely determined by the choice of cable types to be used (see INF.4.M1 Selection of suitable cable types).
-Whenever possible, care should also be taken to ensure that cables and control cabinets distributed over the building are adequately physically secured against misuse (see INF.4.M13 Material Security of IT Cabling and INF.4.M15 Use of Cabinet Systems) ,
+Whenever possible, care should also be taken to ensure that cables and control cabinets distributed over the building are adequately physically secured against misuse (see INF.4.M13 Material security of IT cabling and INF.4.M15 Use of cubicle systems) ,

 **Implementation**
 An essential element of fire protection is the correct installation of cable ducts (see INF.4.M3 Professional Installation), which can cause considerable risks due to a lack of fire barrier insulation (see INF.4.M8 fire insulation of paths).
 When installing the wiring, it is also important to pay attention to detailed and correct documentation, because without it it is usually very difficult or even impossible to determine where cables are going and what they are connecting (see INF.4.M9 documentation and marking of the cables) Cabling and INF.4.M10 neutral documentation in the distributors).
 For trouble-free operation, the IT cabling must be properly installed (see INF.4.M3Fixed installation).